jmcn1/100-days-of-code/log.md

 **Today's Progress**: Learning Java on codegym.cc, spent a couple more hours today!

 **Thoughts** Spent time learning about calling classes, syntax, etc. Starting to get a bit more difficult, but making my way through!

+### Day 3: May 17, 2019

+**Today's Progress**: Learning Java on codegym.cc, spent about an hour today.

+**Thoughts** Things are starting to make more sense.
+Downloaded and started working in IntelliJ IDEA.